tsabunkar/canvas_play/readme.md

 - lineTo(x, y) : For drawing straight lines, use the lineTo() method.
 - Draws a line from the current drawing position to the position specified by x and y.

+---

+- by default canvas set 300px width and 150px height

+---